-The MA in Arts and Cultural Management Programme is designed to build on your professional expertise and provide you with the capacity to take on senior positions in the arts and cultural sector.
+The MA in Arts and Cultural Management Program is designed to build on your professional expertise and provide you with the capacity to take on senior positions in the arts and cultural sector.

 Candidates are required to demonstrate a high degree of competence in their field of interest or current practice in the arts and creative industries through an interview as well as the submission of a research proposal.
-A sense of enquiry, self-discipline, commitment to research, as well as the ability to conceptualise, analyse, and evaluate ideas and critical theories will be required.
+A sense of inquiry, self-discipline, commitment to research, as well as the ability to conceptualize, analyze, and evaluate ideas and critical theories will be required.

 This school offers programs in:

 Last updated January 26, 2018